What is the Distinguished Careers Institute (DCI)?

 What would be a typical schedule for a Fellow?

-Each week’s schedule includes a weekly lunchtime seminar and a weekly late afternoon seminar with all members of the DCI cohort and faculty from across the University.
-In addition, each Fellow participates in one or two courses that meet at various times during the week and is engaged in other academic activities that involve time commitments on a regular schedule.
-There are monthly evening events with speakers from Stanford and Silicon Valley and quarterly 1-2 day colloquia.
-Beyond these structured activities Fellows and Partners may wish to take advantage of the many opportunities at Stanford for such activities as lectures, concerts, and sports events.
+The DCI schedule includes a weekly lunchtime seminar and a weekly late afternoon seminar involving all members of the DCI cohort and faculty from across the University.
+In addition, each fellow participates in University courses that require varying amounts of work to be done outside the classroom.
+The DCI program includes periodic evening events with Stanford speakers and quarterly full-day colloquia.
+Beyond these structured activities, fellows and partners may wish to take advantage of the many opportunities provided through dciX, and Stanford lectures, concerts, and sports events.
+In addition, fellows and partners host many social events outside of the program and also take advantage of the vast array of intellectual, artistic and athletic events at Stanford.

 What are the expectations for residency at Stanford?